 Take advantage of writing small segments of 1000 or more words online before attempting to put it into a book.
-I wish I had done it that way.
-After I published my self-help book I thought of new ideas and better ways to say things.
+I wish I had done that.
+After I published my self-help book, I thought of new ideas and better ways to say things.
 However, it was too late.
 Once a book is published, it can’t be changed.

 Online publishing also includes the ability to get analytics reports from Google.
 These stats give you a good indication of how useful your written material is to your readers.
-From this data you’ll get an idea of what subject matter you’d want to use in your book and what might be a waste of time.
+From that data, you’ll get an idea of what subject matter you’d want to use in your book and what might be a waste of time.

 Motivational and Inspirational Book Topics

-If you know of a special topic that you have a lot of experience with, you should consider sharing your knowledge.
+If you know of a particular topic that you have a lot of experience with, you should consider sharing your knowledge.
 You can write about many things that will inspire and motivate others.

 See how many other authors are considering each of the following topics.
-When you make your own selection you will see the results of others.
-This may give you an idea of what to avoid because it's a saturated subject, or you may find one that you didn't think about yet.
+When you make your selection below, you will see the results of others.
+That may give you an idea of what to avoid because it's a saturated subject, or you may find one that you hadn't considered yet.

 How to Get Published

-You don't need to think about how to publish once you finish your book's manuscript.
+You'll have time to think about how to publish once you finish your book's manuscript.
 For now, put your best effort into creating a book that's beneficial to your readers and one worth publishing.

 © 2011 Glenn Stok